meech-ward/swift-style-guide/README.markdown

 ### Unused Code

 Unused (dead) code, including Xcode template code and placeholder comments should be removed.
-An exception is when your tutorial or book instructs the user to use the commented code.
+No exceptions.

 Aspirational methods not directly associated with the tutorial whose implementation simply calls the super class should also be removed.
 This includes any empty/unused UIApplicationDelegate methods.

+Note: Before deleting any code like this, make sure you have committed all of your code.
+If you are up to date on all of your commits, then deleted code will always exist in git if you ever need to get it back.

 **Not Preferred:**
 ```swift